dstroud/dreamsequence/README.md

 #### SEQ menu

-- Destination: Where the output of the Seq is sent for playback.
-Some menu items are destination-specific.
+- Output: Where the output of the Seq is sent for playback.
+Some menu items are output-specific.
   - Mute: Seq still plays but there is no sound output.
   - Engine: Norns PolyPerc engine.
   - MIDI: Output on the selected MIDI port.